Current Vacancies - PCN Clinical Pharmacist and Pharmacy Technician - See link at bottom of page

 Sorry we are unable to support requests from patients not currently registered at LMP.
 Please phone NHS111 if you need help

-If you move outside of the Lensfield Medical Practice catchment area we ask you to register with a GP in the locality of your new home.
+If you live outside or move out of the Lensfield Medical Practice catchment area we ask you to register with a GP in the locality of your new home.
 It is deemed to be clinically safer to be registered with a local GP as many of the support services would not be available.

 We are currently unable to support out of area patients, thank you for your understanding.

 A message from the practice partners

 'At Lensfield Medical Practice we have been telephone triaging on the day appointments for around 5 years.
 We created this system because the number of pre-booked appointments meant that we no longer had the capacity to safely manage the number of urgent appointments required each day.
 Since then, demand has continued to increase.
 Last year, due to the pandemic, we were advised by NHS England to implement total triage for all appointments.

 We looked carefully at various models and in July 2020, started to use online patient triage.